allegro/blog/_posts/2021-06-11-oauth-rate-limiting.md

 10. After the last pull, the counter states on both instances are consistent with the database state and reflect the global number of requests made by a client.

 ### Persisting the state
-To properly persist the state in a distributed environment with minimal impact on application performance we needed to take into consideration some strategies.
+To properly persist the state in a distributed environment with minimal impact on application performance, we needed to take into consideration several strategies.

 #### Resolving the conflicts
 As we’ve already mentioned we use optimistic locking to prevent from overwriting the state by instances.
 It’s quite a common problem in a distributed systems’ world.
 It works by using version numbers.
-The mongo document keeps the version which designates how many updates were made from the beginning of the document creation.
+The mongo document keeps the version which designates how many updates have been made from the beginning of the document creation.
 After each update the version increases by one:

 Before save to the database: